TheDarkFace/SMTP_mailer/README.md

 4. On the left side for your window, select SECURITY.
 5. Scroll down the page and TURN ON LESS SECURE APP ACCESS.

-That's it now you are ready to go.
+That's it, you are ready to go.